 The 'Shoulder' has a style all of its own.
 The first thing that you will notice is that it is a very old building.
-Then you will come to realise that it is run on a traditional theme by Tom and Sheila Howells.
-They took over from the Nickerson family in June 2008.
-They pride themselves on offering a warm welcome, a range of cask ales and good food.
-There is no no juke box and no dart board, although the game of pool is a favoured pastime for many of the regulars.
 In the summer months, many choose to sit outside to enjoy the warmth of the sun and to watch the world go by.
-Every year the Colchester Morris Men come to dance which always draws great interest.
-Once a month (third Sunday), BMW motorcycle owners come from all over the country to partake of the charms that this old inn has to offer.
-Ramblers favour this watering hole as it is close by the 500 acre Woodland Trust land with its newly planted fields and it is alongside the River Colne which has the Essex Way following its course.
+Every year the Colchester Morris Men would come to dance, which always drew great interest.
+Ramblers favoured this watering hole as it is close by the 500 acre Woodland Trust land, with its newly planted fields, and also because it was alongside the River Colne, which has the Essex Way following its course.

 The medieval timber framed building known as the Shoulder of Mutton appears to have been originally built as a private house, perhaps for a copyhold tenant, maybe a yeoman farming family, around the year 1380.
 It was constructed in a typical style of that period (a Wealden style house) in oak having two cross wings and a hall.
 The angle of slope of the roof suggests that it has always had a clay tile roof (not thatch or shingles), a roof style which came into use from around 1200.

 With Mr Clampin standing 3rd from left with bowler hat.